CaptainCrowbar/unicorn-lib/unicorn/options.md

 * Long option names prefixed with two hyphens, e.g. `"--long-option"`.
 * Single letter abbreviations, e.g. `"-x"`.
 * Combinations of abbreviated options, e.g. `"-abc" = "-a -b -c"`.
-* Options can be followed by arguments, delimited by a space or an equals sign, e.g. `"--name value"` or `"--name=avalue"`.
+* Options can be followed by arguments, delimited by a space or an equals sign, e.g. `"--name value"` or `"--name=value"`.
 * Options can have default arguments.
 * Options may take multiple arguments, e.g. `"--option arg1 arg2 arg3"`.
 * A option's arguments can be checked against a regular expression.